A

 you are fastidious about the neatness of your home then CBR’s unique,

-a highly efficient transporter of dirt into your home, depositing same on
+him a highly efficient transporter of dirt into your home, depositing

-your floors and rugs and possibly also on your furniture and clothes.
-I
+same on your floors and rugs and possibly also on your furniture and

-don't mean to imply that you must be a slob or slattern to live happily
+clothes.
+I don't mean to imply that you must be a slob or slattern to

-with a Chesapeake, but you do have to have the attitude that your dog's
+live happily with a Chesapeake, but you do have to have the attitude

-company means more to you than does neatness and you do have to be
+that your dog's company means more to you than does neatness and you do

 You